 Whether spending two weeks on an island or a weekend in the big city, booking a hotel can be the most important part of any travel budget.
 The flights are probably more expensive individually, but that hotel rate kicks in every day and could determine other costs like resort fees, meals, and activities.
-Fortunately hotels also offer many opportunities to save money if you know where to look.
+Fortunately, hotels also offer many opportunities to save money if you know where to look.
+If you ran short on cash, you might need to refer on sites such as sunnyloansuk.co.uk.

 Rate rules are more flexible.
 Loyalty programs can be more rewarding.
 And competition for customers is fierce given that—unlike an airplane—it’s difficult to move a hotel to a better market.